ksavvopoulos/javascript-collection/README.md

 <h3>spyreqs.rest.getHostListByTitle</h3>
 **description:** gets a List from the Host Site.<br>
 **parameters:**
-	..*string listTitle (required) : the title of the list to get ..*string query (optional): the query to execute
+	- string listTitle (required) : the title of the list to get
+	- string query (optional): the query to execute
 <br>
 **returns:**  a promise which when resolved contains an object the list.
 ```javascript